tariqbuilds/attach-args/README.md

 # Contribute

-Be sure to check the [Contributor Goals](#contributor-goals) section to see the list of tasks that this project currently has open.
+Be sure to check the [Contributor Goals](#contributor-goals) section for currently open project tasks.

 1. Run `npm i`
 2. Run `npm develop` (this runs a watch & auto-build task)